 Other Names for this Disease

-encephalocele characterized by the protrusion of both meninges (membranes that cover the brain and spinal cord) and brain tissue through a defect in the skull.
-There are two main types of meningoencephalocele, which are named according to the location of the skull defect.
-The more common frontoethmoidal type is located at the frontal and ethmoid bones while the occipital type is located at the occipital bone.
-Hydrocephalus, abnormalities of the eyeball and lacrimal duct (tear duct) and other findings have been associated with the condition.
-Some affected individuals have intellectual disabilities while others have normal psychomotor development.
-The condition is typically congenital (present at birth) but rarely has been reported to occur spontaneously in older individuals.
+encephalocele, which is an abnormal sac of fluid, brain tissue, and meninges (membranes that cover the brain and spinal cord) that extends through a defect in the skull.
+There are two main types of meningoencephalocele, which are named according to the location of the sac.
+The frontoethmoidal type is located at the frontal and ethmoid bones while the occipital type is located at the occipital bone.
+Hydrocephalus, abnormalities of the eyeball and tear duct, and other findings have been associated with the condition.
+Some affected individuals have intellectual or physical disabilities while others have normal development and abilities.
+The condition is typically congenital (present at birth) but has been reported to develop by chance in older individuals in rare cases.
 The underlying cause of the condition is uncertain, but environmental factors are thought to play a role.
-Treatment depends on the size, location and severity of the defect but mainly includes surgery to repair the defect.Meningoencephalocele is a type of
+Treatment depends on the size, location and severity of the defect but mainly includes magnetic resonance imaging (MRI) to determine the severity of the defect, followed by surgery to repair it.Meningoencephalocele is a type of

 - Sitthiporn Agthong and Viroj Wiwanitkit.
 Encephalomeningocele cases over 10 years in Thailand: a case series.
 BMC Neurology.
 2002; 2:http://www.ncbi.nlm.nih.gov/pmc/articles/PMC113760/?tool=pubmed.
 Accessed 9/19/2011.